muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m77T29)
+- New: Sequence Container: Continue on trigger change option.
+This option applies to normal and wiggle modes only (not loop/round-robin modes).
+When set, it will ignore the input trigger state change (for example, a button release after a button press that triggered the sequence), and continue running the sequence until all steps complete.
+Has no effect in loop or toggle modes.
+This can also be called a "fire and forget" mode, so all steps will always execute once triggered.
+When off, the sequence stops executing even if the sequence is not completed when the input trigger changes states.
+- New: Play/TTS action: Blocking option added.
+When enabled, only one sound will play at a time and any queued sounds will be blocked until the prior sound fully plays.
+Default is off, sounds will play simultaneously when triggered.
+- New: Play/TTS action: Stop playback mode.
+When in this mode, the action, when triggered, will stop all playback going through the sound engine.
+Note, this only stops sounds currently in the playback queue or actively playing.
+If another profile action is adding new sounds to the queue, playback will resume until the sounds are played or the next stop playback trigger is received.
-Change: Remote API change for upcoming new feature support.
+Change: network API data packets refactor to support upcoming features
+Change: UI: tweak mapping user interface with improved section headers
-Fix: exception when adding a state in some situations.
+- Fix: exception when adding a state to the state device in some situations.
+- Fix: condition model API
-Fix: conditions may not persist to profile
+- Fix: conditions may not persist to profile
-Fix: conditions UI may not update counts/distinguish between container conditions and action conditions
+- Fix: conditions UI may not update counts/distinguish between container conditions and action conditions

 ### (m77T28)
-New: Play Sound Action: added sync button for cooldown options (synchronizes settings with other play sound actions in the profile instead of changing them one at a time).
+- New: Play Sound Action: added sync button for cooldown options (synchronizes settings with other play sound actions in the profile instead of changing them one at a time).
-Fix: Add additional diagnostics wrapper code around file search to better identify issues with OS I/O errors.
+- Fix: Add additional diagnostics wrapper code around file search to better identify issues with OS I/O errors.

 ### (m77T27a)
-Fix: Map to Vjoy Action: button output uses incorrect button ID
+- Fix: Map to Vjoy Action: button output uses incorrect button ID
-Fix: Map to Vjoy Action: merge axis widget can cause exception
+- Fix: Map to Vjoy Action: merge axis widget can cause exception
-Fix: UI: wrap C++ error when cleaning up QT widget (QT may destroy the widget before Python is finished destroying it)
+vFix: UI: wrap C++ error when cleaning up QT widget (QT may destroy the widget before Python is finished destroying it)
-Fix: API: joystick devices: exclude vjoy as an input devices if not set as an input (avoids loops)
+- Fix: API: joystick devices: exclude vjoy as an input devices if not set as an input (avoids loops)
-Fix: API: joystick devices: ensure device lists are not duplicated
+- Fix: API: joystick devices: ensure device lists are not duplicated

 Known issue: Map to Vjoy Action: merge axis repeater does not update at design time.

 ### (m77T27)
-New: Actions API: add aliases for supported actions (allows multiple names for a given action to facilitate searching/on boarding).
+- New: Actions API: add aliases for supported actions (allows multiple names for a given action to facilitate searching/on boarding).
 Change: UI: prompt on action delete.
-Fix: VJoy Remap Action: "next unused" did not search complete profile
+- Fix: VJoy Remap Action: "next unused" did not search complete profile
-Fix: State Device: missing type reference on state conditions
+- Fix: State Device: missing type reference on state conditions
-Fix: API: update indexing on model delete
+- Fix: API: update indexing on model delete
-Fix: TTS (legacy) Action: typo in parameter
+- Fix: TTS (legacy) Action: typo in parameter
-Fix: TTS (legacy) conversion tool: include profile companion files when converting  TTS legacy to new.
+- Fix: TTS (legacy) conversion tool: include profile companion files when converting  TTS legacy to new.
-Fix: API: (backup) include profile companion files in automatic profile backups.
+- Fix: API: (backup) include profile companion files in automatic profile backups.
-Fix: Play Sound: provide suitable default when changing TTS engine modes.
+- Fix: Play Sound: provide suitable default when changing TTS engine modes.

 ### (m77T26)
-Fix: Additional pass on UI cache.
+- Fix: Additional pass on UI cache.
-Fix: Keyboard Device: input delete does not delete from profile (API change)
+- Fix: Keyboard Device: input delete does not delete from profile (API change)
-Fix: Keyboard Device: input override type did not default to joystick button
+- Fix: Keyboard Device: input override type did not default to joystick button
-Fix: Keyboard Device: input did not trigger for mouse related inputs.
+- Fix: Keyboard Device: input did not trigger for mouse related inputs.
-Fix: OSC Device: input delete does not delete from profile (API change)
+- Fix: OSC Device: input delete does not delete from profile (API change)
-Fix: OSC Device: OSC message is not visible in input
+- Fix: OSC Device: OSC message is not visible in input
-Fix: Vjoy Remap Action: clicking "next unused" button would fail on keyboard input.
+- Fix: Vjoy Remap Action: clicking "next unused" button would fail on keyboard input.
-Fix: UI: deleting an input may not clear associated mapping in the UI.
+- Fix: UI: deleting an input may not clear associated mapping in the UI.

 PRR merge: Virpil LED fixes + Map to Streamdeck action contributed by Lolo_350

 ### (m77T25A)
-Fix: UI: resolve cache issue (could cause exception when selecting a new input depending on the cache state)
+- Fix: UI: resolve cache issue (could cause exception when selecting a new input depending on the cache state)
-Fix: removed spurious import from TTS action
+- Fix: removed spurious import from TTS action

 ### (m77T25)
-Change: VPC LED action: add non-debug mode execution mode to hide the Virpil LED utility window.
+- Change: VPC LED action: add non-debug mode execution mode to hide the Virpil LED utility window.
-Change: Virpil folder: adds the plugin version of the VPC LED action to source code control.
+- Change: Virpil folder: adds the plugin version of the VPC LED action to source code control.
-Change: UI: Curve Dialog invert button updated to new style
+- Change: UI: Curve Dialog invert button updated to new style
-Change: UI: Options Dialog: Verbose options layout update
+- Change: UI: Options Dialog: Verbose options layout update
-Change: TTS (legacy) action: add duplication options for playback (defaults to OFF)
+- Change: TTS (legacy) action: add duplication options for playback (defaults to OFF)
 - Fix: API: delay load of joystick device UI causes invalid curve dialog updates for a call that didn't check for a delay load situation (new API in m77).
 - Fix: VPC LED action: change parameters to hex values as the LED tool expects hex values as parameters
 - Fix: UI: (device display options): device order load missing data type conversion on indexing update